A handful of game-related terms get thrown around the EdTech sphere. Two big ones are gamification and game-based learning (GBL).

 The learning itself is done through traditional classroom assignments, not a game.
 That would be a different story.

-Unlike the traditional classroom assignments that persist in a gamified classroom, GBL is exactly what it sounds like: using games to introduce, enforce, or enrich learning concepts.
+Unlike the traditional classroom assignments that persist in a gamified classroom, game-based learning is exactly what it sounds like.
+It’s a method to teach and use games to introduce, enforce, or enrich learning concepts.

-The idea is that learning through gameplay can be more engaging than more traditional methods like lectures, textbooks, and worksheets.
-When students are more engaged, their brains are more capable of absorbing new information.
+The idea behind this method is that learning through gameplay can be more engaging than traditional methods like lectures, textbooks, and worksheets.
+When students engage, they’re more likely to process new information.
 This makes for better subject matter retention, leading to higher test scores, as demonstrated by research.

 Games are often more engaging than traditional learning tools because, of course, they’re fun.
 But beyond this highly unscientific assertion, how does GBL achieve higher engagement from an educational theory standpoint?
-GBL guru Dr. James Paul Gee attributes it in part to the principle of “Performance Before Competence.”
+Game-based learning expert, Dr. James Paul Gee, attributes it partially to the principle of “Performance Before Competence.”

 A Key Similarity